CAE Women in Flight

 Daniela has very vivid memories of herself at only 5 years old accompanying her dad on trips and offering welcome treats to passengers, investigating the aircraft, and of course, the first time she visited the cockpit.
 Those moments planted a seed for what eventually would become a lifelong passion.

 Her first flight was back in April 2019, and at that precise moment realized she was made to be a pilot.
-Beginning her career in aviation at CAE Phoenix where she completed her training and received her commercial pilot’s license and is now working towards her type rating with Aeromexico.
+Beginning her career in aviation at CAE Phoenix where she completed her training and received her commercial pilot’s license.

 Daniela wants to inspire women and young girls to consider a career in aviation.
 To her, leadership is something that people shouldn’t take for granted.
-It’s all about giving off a good vibe!
 She hopes to help inspire young girls to do more, dream more, and influence positive energy.

 CAE Women in Flight truly changed everything in her life.
 This opportunity introduced her to a new family that shares her passion for the aviation world.
-For Daniela being part of a group of strong and capable women is a huge responsibility, but also an incredible journey!
+For Daniela being part of this movement is a huge responsibility, but also an incredible journey!

 “I hope that many more young girls will consider aviation to be just as viable as any other profession.
 There has never been a better time to enter the industry.”